Sumit-Sheokand-ai/Poster-Designer/README.md

 ## 🌟 Overview

-The **Ultra Enhanced Poster Designer Pro** is the most advanced web-based poster creation tool available.
+The **Ultra Enhanced Poster Designer** is the most advanced web-based poster creation tool available.
 Built with pure HTML, CSS, and JavaScript, it features extensive image editing capabilities, 30+ professional fonts, advanced typography controls, and a cyberpunk-inspired interface with stunning CSS animations.

 ## ✨ Key Features